The Steakhouse Steakburger

 "You can find your way across this country using burger joints the way a navigator uses stars.
 We have munched Bridge Burgers in the shadow of the Brooklyn Bridge and Cable Burgers hard by the Golden Gate.
 Dixie Burgers in the sunny South and Yankee Doodle Burgers in the North.
 We had a Capitol Burger - guess where.
 And so help us, in the inner courtyard of the Pentagon, a Penta Burger."
 Charles Kuralt, author of "On the Road with Charles Kuralt" on CBS

-The succulent Steakhouse Steakburger is the elusive beast that I stalked for years whenever I ate out.
+The succulent Steakhouse Steakburger is the elusive beast that I stalked for years.
 Like a lion hunting wildebeest in the Serengeti, I came home skunked more often than sated.
 And when I came home, the confounded thing turned the tables and stalked me, circling me in my sleep, just out of reach, haunting my dreams.
 I could not catch it.
 Not on my own grill.
 Rarely in restaurants.

-My prey is a big fat fellow, about 3/4" thick, weighing in at 8 ounces or so.
-It wastes no space on the bun.
-It has a thin rich salty cordovan crust that is redolent of slightly charred tallow, and when punctured by my fangs, gushes myoglobin and molten fat profusely.
-With each bite it reminds me that a great burger is not just cheap calories wrapped in tissue paper on every corner of every town in America, but a gustatory delight as elusive as any delicacy.
+My prey was a big fat fellow, about 3/4" thick, weighing in at 8 ounces or so.
+It wasted no space on the bun.
+It had a thin rich salty cordovan crust that is redolent of slightly charred tallow, and when punctured by my fangs, gushed pink juice and molten fat profusely.
+With each bite it reminded me that a great burger is not just cheap calories wrapped in tissue paper on every corner of every town in America, but a gustatory delight as elusive as any delicacy.

-Its natural habitat is the white tablecloth steakhouse where it is treated like hand carved filet mignon, it is broiled or grilled by a flame, but the price is outlandish.
+Its natural habitat is the white tablecloth steakhouse where it is treated like hand carved prime rib, it is broiled or grilled by a flame, but the price is outlandish.
 On the rare occasion that I bagged one, it left me delirious, in a beef coma.
-And broke.

-So I stopped hunting and set about taming the beast.
-It has taken me a year to perfect this technique.
+So early in my barbecue career I stopped hunting and set about taming the beast.
+It took me a year to perfect this technique.
 What I learned was boggling, and negated almost everything I thought I knew about hamburgers.

 But my effort was a raging success, and just to underscore the point, I serve my Steakhouse Steakburgers in a bowl because they are so juicy.
 People will ask why you are setting the table with bowls.
 You just crack a half grin, just a twist in one corner of your mouth, cock your head, and say quietly "You'll see".